 Portland OR, Vancouver WA

 Roof rat infestations are on the rise in the Pacific Northwest.
 These wild rats can make a domicile in houses and cause expensive damage.
 On top of doing structural damage to a home, roof rats are responsible for the transmission of a number of diseases, including food poisoning and typhus.
 These are commutable to families and pets, making roof rats hazardous house guests.
-Rats are intelligent creatures, capable of evading capture, and require experienced pest control techniques in order to expel them from a home.
+Rats are intelligent creatures, capable of evading capture, and require experienced pest control techniques.

 How To Identify Rats & Rat Infestations

 The two most common rats in the Pacific Northwest are the Roof Rat and the Norway Rat.
 The Roof Rat is typically all one uniform color, ranging from white, buff or gray, with pointed muzzles, long ears, and long, scaly tails.
-The Norway Rat is typically white with gray underfur, with blunted muzzles, short ears, and shorter tails.
-The Roof Rats are prone to taking up residency in the top most floor and attics of a home, while the Norway Rats can be found in lower levels and basements.
-Because both species are nocturnal creatures and do most of their activities after sunset, it’s difficult to make visual confirmation of their existence.
+The Norway Rat is typically white with gray underfur, blunted muzzles, short ears, and shorter tails.
+Roof Rats are prone to taking up residency in the top most floor of a home, while the Norway Rats can be found in lower levels.
+Both species are nocturnal creatures and do most of their activities after sunset.
 The most telling signs are:

 - Found droppings